mysoultan/reference-architectures/aks/secure-baseline/README.md

 **This architecture is infrastructure focused**, more so than workload.
 It mainly concentrates on the AKS cluster itself, including concerns with identity, post-deployment configuration, secret management, and network topologies.
 It avoids most workload concerns, as those will be highly variable based on your business and technology objectives.

 The implementation presented here is the _minimum recommended baseline for most AKS clusters_.
 This implementation integrates with Azure services that will deliver observability, provide a network topology that will support multi-regional growth, and keep the in-cluster traffic secure as well.
-This is not a "dev" or a "production" cluster.
-Instead we want you to start your AKS journey with this baseline infrastructure and then apply your specific scenario and requirements on top of it, pre-production and production.

-Much like the cluster itself is managed via declarative Infrastructure as Code (IaC), we recommend customers adopt a GitOps process for inner-cluster configuration management.
-An implementation of this is demonstrated in this reference, using the Open Sourced Software (OSS) [Flux](https://fluxcd.io).
+This architecture should be considered your starting point for pre-production and production use cases.

 Throughout the reference implementation, you will see reference to _Contoso Bicycle_.
 They are a fictional small and fast-growing startup that provides online web services to its clientele on the west coast of North America.
 They have no on-premises data centers and all their containerized line of business applications are now about to be orchestrated by secure, enterprise-ready AKS clusters.
 This narrative provides grounding for some implementation details, naming conventions, etc. You should adapt as you see fit.